kubecost/docs/secondary-clusters.md

 ## Thanos

 Disable Thanos components.
 These are only used for troubleshooting on secondary clusters.
+See this guide for [troubleshooting via kubectl logs](https://guide.kubecost.com/hc/en-us/articles/4407595964695-Long-Term-Storage#troubleshooting).

-They will still write to the global storage-bucket via the thanos-sidecar on the prometheus-server pod.
+> Note: Secondary clusters write to the global storage-bucket via the thanos-sidecar on the prometheus-server pod.

 ```sh
 --set thanos.compact.enabled=false